Reduction along strong Dirac maps

 The quasi-Poisson structure on $\mu^{-1}(\Sigma)$ is given by the Dirac pullback

 and the quasi-Poisson structure on the quotient $\mu^{-1}(\Theta)/U$ is the Dirac bundle

 Chasing the diagram, we see that

-Here the second equality follows from the fact that the quotient map $q$ is both b-Dirac and f-Dirac by Theorem \ref{main}\ref{8b2exmfa}, the third equality follows from \eqref{gaugecom}, and the fourth follows from the fact that the restriction of $\eta$ to the slice $\Sigma$ vanishes \cite[Lemma 2.2]{bal:21}.
+Here the second equality follows from the fact that the quotient map $\pi$ is both b-Dirac and f-Dirac by Theorem \ref{main}\ref{8b2exmfa}.
 This implies that the isomorphism $\chi$ is b-Dirac and therefore also f-Dirac. \end{proof}